Innovations with Microwaves and Light

 The Ferdinand-Braun-Institut, Leibniz-Institut fuer Hoechstfrequenztechnik (FBH) is one of the internationally leading institutes for applied research in microwaves and optoelectronics.
 Based on III-V semiconductors it manufactures high-frequency devices and circuits for communication, power electronics and sensor technology.
 High-power diode lasers with excellent beam quality are produced for materials processing, medical technology and high-precision metrology.FBH researches and develops nitride-based devices such as short-wave UV light sources or transistors for very high voltages.

-In order to assure rapid transfer of technology, FBH works closely with partners and customers in industry and the scientific community.
+To ensure rapid transfer of technology, FBH works closely with partners and customers in industry and the scientific community.
 As a result of the market- and customer-orientation, FBH launched ten spin-off companies and was awarded with several prizes for its successful technology transfer.
 “We are not only scientists, but also an interface between research and industry”, explains Prof. Günther Tränkle, Director of the Ferdinand-Braun-Institut, ”thus in our research we take into account at an early stage the interests of potential customers.”
-With its university cooperation model, FBH joins forces with university research and thus successfully bridges the gap between basic and application-oriented research.
+With its Joint Labs, FBH joins forces with university research and thus successfully bridges the gap between basic and application-oriented research.

-The institute has a staff of 290 employees and a budget of 33 million Euros.
-It is part of the Forschungsverbund Berlin e.V., a member of the Leibniz Association and plays an active role in various networks.
+The institute has a staff of more than 300 employees and a budget of 37.9 million Euros.
+It is part of the Forschungsverbund Berlin e.V., a member of the Leibniz Association and plays an active role in various networks, including Research Fab Microelectronics Germany (FMD).

 Intelligent solutions in use